damienlangg/SimpleMovieCatalog/smoviecat/readme.txt

     DIRECTORY               Directory to scan

   More Options:
+    -js                     Use javascript for sorting [default]
+    -nojs                   Use static html for sorting
+    -xml                    Export catalog to .xml files
     -subs URL               Add subtitle search site
     -nosubs                 Clear subtitle search site list
     -a|-automatch           Auto guess and report exact matches [default]